medic/cht-docs/content/en/contribute/code/core/automated-tests.md

 ## Unit Tests

-Unit tests are located in the `tests` directories of each app.
+Unit tests are located in the `tests` directories of each app  (e.g. in `webapp/tests` you can find unit test for the webapp).
 Run them locally with: `npm run unit`.

 ## Integration Tests

+For us, integration testing means testing through the entire stack of our application connected to other applications within our system.
+In the image below, it means that we test each application (box) and its interaction with other applications within our system.
+We isolate the tests from the webapp and make the necessary shortcuts to make the test more straightforward and faster.
+We do not mock any part of the system.

 Integration tests are located in `tests/integration`.
 Run them locally with: `npm run e2e-integration-local`.